-Ethics
+10) Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - Observed documentation that demonstrated that four of the five employees completed one hour of ethics training during the fiscal period.
-The fifth employee has until December 31, 2022 to complete their ethics training as per the District's policy. - b.
-Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - No changes were made to the District's ethics policy during the fiscal year.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.